rahul2412/React-CRUD/README.md

 A simple application bulit using React (Javascript front-end library) that shows CRUD (Create, Read, Update, Delete) functionality.

 ## Live-version
--Web-app can be view at http://react-crud11.herokuapp.com/
+- Live version of the Web-app can be viewed at http://react-crud11.herokuapp.com/

 ## How to run (locally)
 -npm start to run the application.</br>